lmaftuleac/schnapps-core/README.md

 ```

 ### Using next()
 similar to express, `next()` triggers next handler, with a small difference: instead of passing an error (in express) it passes data to the next handler.
-We can also use next() re-chain to another controller
+We can also use next() to re-chain to another controller

 ```javascript
 /**